How to Say Judgmental in Spanish | MostUsedWords.com

 Meaning of "Judgmental" in Spanish

-In Spanish, when you refer to someone as "crítico", it carries the connotation of being judgmental, critical, or overly discerning.
+Browse the full series →In Spanish, when you refer to someone as "crítico", it carries the connotation of being judgmental, critical, or overly discerning.
 It implies that the person tends to pass judgment quickly and may lack empathy or understanding towards others.

 - In Spain, you might also encounter the word censor (IPA: /θenˈsor/) as a synonym for "crítico" when describing someone who tends to be judgmental.

-How to Say "Judgmental" in Spanish: Sample Sentences
+How to Say 'Judgmental' in Spanish: Sample Sentences

 - Ella siempre es crítica con los demás, pero rara vez se mira a sí misma.